Guide for Vaccine Screening and Consent Form: Pharmacy Use Only

 • Live vaccines given by the parenteral route may be administered concomitantly with all other vaccines during the same visit, using different injection sites and separate needles and syringes.

-• EXCEPTION: Live varicella-containing vaccine should be not administered at the same time as smallpox vaccine; separate immunizations by at least 4 weeks.
+• EXCEPTION: Live varicella-containing vaccine should be not administered on the same day as smallpox vaccine; separate immunizations by at least 4 weeks.
+Note that smallpox vaccine is not administered in pharmacies.

 • Preferably use two different limbs but if need to inject >1 vaccine into the same limb, separate the two injection sites by at least 2.5 cm (1 inch).